astik/experiment-zipkin/README.md

 Calling _java-mysql-frontend_ with a GET will trigger only one JDBC call in order to fetch customers.

 For each traced database call, we can check which DB query is made wit its parameter.

+Interesting thing to notice is how little you have to project to make it work with P6Spy, no need to change code:

+- change JDBC driver
+- change JDBC URL
+- add a property file for P6Spy
+- add P6Spy Maven dependency

 ### NodeJS-basic